AgnostiqHQ/covalent-ecs-plugin/tests/functional_tests/README.md

 cp .env.example .env
 ```

-Fill in the configuration values either manually or from terraform output.
+Fill in the configuration values for the ECS executor either manually or from the Terraform output.

 ### 2. Run Functional Tests